sjbylo/aba/README.md

 This command will:
   - trigger `make mirror` (to configure the mirror registry), if needed.
     - for an existing registry, check the connection is available and working (be sure to set up your registry credentials in `mirror/regcreds/` first!
 See above for more).
-    - or, installs Quay registry on the internal bastion (or remote internal bastion) and copies the generated pull secret and certificate into the `mirror/regcreds` directory for later use.
+    - or, installs Quay registry on the connected bastion (or remote host) and copies the generated pull secret and certificate into the `mirror/regcreds` directory for later use.
   - pull images from the Internet and store them in the registry.

 Now continue with "Installing OpenShift" below.